unibas-gravis/probabilistic-fitting-ASM/README.md

-# probabilistic-fitting-ASM
+# Probabilistic Fitting of Active Shape Models
-Project to the publication "Probabilistic Fitting of Active Shape Models".
-The projects contains the experiment code as well as the built models to reproduce the results.
+This project makes the results of the publication "Probabilistic Fitting of Active Shape Models" reproducible.

+## Coming Soon
+The project will be filled in the next weeks.
+If the project is not filled by the date of the official publication, please remind the authors to do so.